-FY 2016 Accomplishments
+FY 2017 Accomplishments

-- NREL provided broad coordination of codes and standards development by: - Supporting the Codes and Standards Tech Team; gave three presentations on sensors and codes and standards development activities. - Implementing the CCSI through several projects including: - Supporting the Hydrogen Code Improvement Team through Fuel Cell & Hydrogen Energy Association codes and standards development activities including support of the H2USA codes and standards development efforts. - Leading the NFPA Hydrogen Storage Task Group to develop technical basis for setback distances and safety mitigation measures in NFPA 55 and NFPA 2 and submitting the revised setback distances to the Technical Committee on Industrial and Medical Gases. - Developed new permitting and codes and standards training modules for hydrogen technologies deployment that includes lessons learned and brings in information from current deployment activities. - Developed a training video titled "Permitting Hydrogen Fueling Stations" in collaboration with an authority having jurisdiction in the Los Angeles metropolitan area, the Orange County Fire Authority, where several hydrogen fueling stations will be located.
-This video should reduce the time and cost of both preparing and processing hydrogen fueling station permit applications

-- by quickly orienting people to both the basics of the fueling technology and the code requirements. - Collaborated effectively with other DOE laboratories, including Sandia National Laboratories and Pacific Northwest National Laboratory, to develop training materials that are available through H2 Tools.
+- Created the Inter-Laboratory Research Integration Group (IRIG) to integrate research across the DOE laboratories into NFPA 2 and other hydrogen codes and standards. - Submitted key proposals through IRIG to NFPA 2 on adding flexibility to the bulk liquid hydrogen storage requirements, and NFPA 502 on characterizing hydrogen releases in tunnels. - Lead The NFPA Hydrogen Technologies Technical Committee as committee chair in producing the 2020 edition of NFPA 2 Hydrogen Technologies Code. - Leading the NFPA Hydrogen Storage Task Group to develop technical basis for setback distances and safety mitigation measures in NFPA 55 and NFPA 2 and submitting the revised bulk gaseous setback distances to the Technical Committee on Industrial and Medical Gases and the proposal to add flexibility to siting bulk liquid systems to NFPA 55 and NFPA 2. - Developed new permitting and codes and standards training tools to support hydrogen technologies deployment, including an updated Code Official Training Course and publishing the Telecommunications Industry Guide to Siting Stationary Fuel Cells. - Released a training video titled "Permitting Hydrogen Fueling Stations" in collaboration with the Orange County Fire Authority, an authority having jurisdiction (AHJ) with experience permitting several hydrogen fueling stations.
+This video should reduce the time and cost of both preparing and processing hydrogen fueling station permit applications by quickly orienting people to both the basics of the fueling technology and the code requirements.